-57.3.
+54.3.
 Risk measurement

 The Bank uses its own rating procedures to analyse and assess each individual borrower's credit rating.
-The allocation of debtors to rating classes is carried out on the basis of default probabilities on a 25-level master rating scale.
+The allocation of debtors to rating classes is carried out on the basis of default probabilities of default on a 20-level master rating scale, while non-performing clients have a default probability of 1 (because the default event has already occurred).

-57.4.
+54.4.
 Risk limitation